Chapter 4:

 Kitezh the Invisible Phenomenon

 “Do you know how lucky I was to grab this quest from the board?
-If I were two seconds late, everyone would be swarming!
-Though if I knew what it was, I’d smash those losers away!
-In other words, you were always destined to join this quest no matter what!”
+If I were two seconds late, everyone would be swarming for it!
+Though if I knew what the quest was, I’d smash those losers away!
+In other words, you were always destined to join this quest no matter what, Kitezh!”

 The gruff, booming voice is from Lev, the tanky member of Marigold’s party.
-He has features of a lion, but Kitezh never asked to confirm.
-She trusts he is both beastly and agile like one, especially when going up against a group of beasts.
-With his brute strength, his main weapon of choice are a pair of brass knuckles.
+He has features of a lion, but Kitezh never asked to confirm if he really was some lion-human monster race.
+She trusted he was both beastly and agile like one, especially when going up against a group of actual beasts.
+With his brute strength, his main weapon of choice was a pair of brass knuckles.

 “And I’m glad you did.
 Kitezh is a hottie!
-It’s always the miracle girls that look the most perfect.
+It’s always the miracle girls who look perfect.
 Maybe try without the helmet when we’re getting a drink.
 Oh, I’m not implying I only like your lower body.”

 Finally, Marigold is the mage of the group.
 She says she has useful magic for healing and offense.
 Kitezh didn’t dive deep into her skills.
 Kitezh only had to one thing to ask Marigold: